Watch-Only Portfolio Tracking: Full Visibility Without the Keys (2026)

 - Use read-only (no-withdrawal) exchange API keys; rotate them.

-- Treat an xpub as a privacy decision — it exposes the whole wallet's history.
+- Treat an xpub as a privacy decision, since it exposes the whole wallet's history.

 - Confirm any tax use of the tracked data with an adviser (per jurisdiction).

-Wag3s Folio tracks watch-only by design — public addresses, address-type-matched xpub/zpub for full HD-wallet completeness, and read-only exchange keys — never requesting a private key or seed phrase, and treating xpub import as an explicit privacy choice.
+Wag3s Folio tracks watch-only by design: public addresses, address-type-matched xpub/zpub for full HD-wallet completeness across both address chains, and read-only exchange keys.
+It never requests a private key or seed phrase, and treats xpub import as an explicit privacy choice.
 See the Folio product page.

 Further reading